Exploiting higher-order correlation functions for photon-statistics-based characterization and reconstruction of arbitrary Gaussian states: Dependence of correlations and state reconstruction for Single-mode Gaussian States

-With the aid of Eqs.~\eqref{eq:g3-g2singleSV}-\eqref{eq:g3-g2singleDST}, we can now perform hypothesis testing for any single-mode Gaussian state.
-If the state of interest does not satisfy any of these relations, it can be concluded with certainty that it is multimode or non-Gaussian.
-By contrast, fulfilling one of the three relations provides at least evidence for a single-mode Gaussian state.
-Certainly non-Gaussian counterexamples exist, e.g., the Fock-diagonal mixture $ \frac{5}{8}\ket{0}\!\!\bra{0}+\frac{3}{8}\op{2}$ yields $g^{(2)}=\frac{4}{3}$ and $g^{(3)}=0$ such that Eq.~\eqref{eq:g3-g2singleSV} would be satisfied.
 Nevertheless, evidence for a single-mode Gaussian state can be strengthened if parameter scans are possible.
 In case independent source adjustments can be done that generate states within the same class of Gaussian states but with altered $g^{(2)}$ and $g^{(3)}$ values, we are able to test the functional dependency $g^{(3)}(g^{(2)})$ over some para\-meter range.
 For instance, let us consider a source that generates single-mode squeezed vacuum.
 If one is able to experimentally manipulate the squeezing strength of the source, we modify $g^{(2)}$ as well as $g^{(3)}$ but Eq.~\eqref{eq:g3-g2singleSV} continues to hold.
 Such an approach would substantially increase support for the corresponding single-mode Gaussian hypothesis.
 Additionally, we obtain the information that the Gaussian state is not displaced, not squeezed, or exhibits displacement and squeezing, depending on which of the three relations is satisfied.
+In Fig.~\ref{fig:g3g2SMplot} we visualized these relations in the $g^{(2)}$-$g^{(3)}$ plane.

 We can further refine the hypothesis test by performing an additional intensity measurement yielding the mean photon number $\bar{n}$.
 This additional information allows us, in combination with the correlation functions, to eventually determine most of the parameters specifying a single-mode Gaussian state.
 However, we would like to emphasize that there is one crucial difference between the $g^{(n)}$ observables and $\bar{n}$.
 While the normalized correlation functions $g^{(n)}$ are invariant quantities under linear loss, the measurement of the mean photon number is affected by the detector efficiency and losses introduced by all optical elements in the path from the source to the detector.
 Thus, this measurement needs careful calibration.
 Albeit including a loss-sensitive quantity complicates the data analysis, it turns out that such an observable is crucial to determine specific state properties that are not accessible via loss-invariant observables.